BlakeACollins/myFirstVue/README.md

 # myFirstVue

 Learning Vue.js with help from Treehouse.
-Currently making an accordian style list with help from Vue.
+Currently making an accordian style library list.
+Still a work in progress.